miccoli/pyownet/docs/protocol.rst

 Proxy objects are returned by the factory functions :func:`proxy` and :func:`clone`: methods of the proxy object send messages to the proxied server and return it's response, if any.
 They exists in two
-versions: non persistent :class:`_Proxy` instances and persistent :class:`_PersistentProxy` instances.
+versions: non-persistent :class:`_Proxy` instances and persistent :class:`_PersistentProxy` instances.
 The corresponding classes should not be instantiated directly by the user, but only by the factory functions.

 .. py:class:: _Proxy

-   Objects of this class follow the non persistent protocol: a new socket is created and connected to the owserver for each method invocation; after the server reply message is received, the socket is shut down.
+   Objects of this class follow the non-persistent protocol: a new socket is created and connected to the owserver for each method invocation; after the server reply message is received, the socket is shut down.
 The implementation is thread-safe: different threads